Bryophyte: Monophyletic view

-The favoured model, based on amino acids phylogenies, indicates bryophytes as a monophyletic group:
+The favored model, based on amino acids phylogenies, indicates bryophytes as a monophyletic group:

 Consistent with this view, compared to other living land plants, all three lineages lack vascular tissue containing lignin and branched sporophytes bearing multiple sporangia.
 The prominence of the gametophyte in the life cycle is also a shared feature of the three bryophyte lineages (extant vascular plants are all sporophyte dominant).
 However, if this phylogeny is correct, then the complex sporophyte of living vascular plants might have evolved independently of the simpler unbranched sporophyte present in bryophytes.
 Furthermore, this view implies that stomata evolved only once in plant evolution, before being subsequently lost in the liverworts.

 Paraphyletic view

 In this alternative view, the Setaphyta grouping is retained, but hornworts instead are sister to vascular plants.
 (Another paraphyletic view involves hornworts branching out first.)

 Traditional morphology

 Traditionally, when basing classifications on morphological characters, bryophytes have been distinguished by their lack of vascular structure.
 However, this distinction is problematic, firstly because some of the earliest-diverging (but now extinct) non-bryophytes, such as the horneophytes, did not have true vascular tissue, and secondly because many mosses have well-developed water-conducting vessels.
 A more useful distinction may lie in the structure of their sporophytes.
 In bryophytes, the sporophyte is a simple unbranched structure with a single spore-forming organ (sporangium), whereas in all other land plants, the polysporangiophytes, the sporophyte is branched and carries many sporangia.
 The contrast is shown in the cladogram below: